rsmaller/carg/README.md

 carg_arg_assert(1, intArgValue > 0, "Int argument must be positive");
 ```

 You can otherwise specify `NULL` to print out the usage message instead.
-The `USAGE_MESSAGE` macro expands to NULL and
-can also be used; it exists for readability purposes.

 #### carg_validate()
 This function will do a final pass to ensure every argument in the argument vector has been used for something.
 If it